1170300319/PEEKD/README.md

 The key idea is to use different task-specific trainable prompts to extract different views of samples for supervising student models.
 We further employ an uncertainty-based mechanism and a selector module to increase robustness and correctness.

+We release part of the code of our proposed method.
+The complete version will be released in the future.

 ### Setup
 We recommand to setup the running enviroment via conda: